gracile-web/website/src/content/docs/00-learn/05-getting-started/05-installation.md

 > for both **client** and **server**.
 > However, for a fully static website, the **server-only** `html` is enough.
 > It's the `@lit-labs/ssr`'s `html` which is re-exported from `@gracile/gracile/server-html`.

+Lit exports some utilities that you'll find useful, even if you're not using hydration and other client features at all.

 <!-- Gracile is defining those as peer dependencies, pinned to major semver.
 That means you can use the version you want in that range, without the